-Poppy Hill Church of England Multi Academy Trust welcomed a new Trustee to the position of Director of Compliance in January 2023 and there have no resignations during the year.
+Poppy Hill Church of England Multi Academy Trust Board have no resignations during the year.

 The Local Governing Body Committee continues to cover both Henlow CE Academy and Meppershall CE Academy.

 We continue to have a good mix of skills within our Trustee team covering the main areas such as finance, human resources, curriculum and Church ethos amongst others.
 A skills audit is undertaken annually to ensure that there is experience in all areas.